Article

 Fluid loss can look like progress

-Sweat and dehydration can reduce apparent fat-free mass and even BIA-derived fat mass.
+Sweat and dehydration can reduce apparent body mass and alter body-composition estimates, including BIA-derived outputs.

 Those shifts are measurement and fluid effects, not proof that more adipose tissue was burned.